kadimisetty/MakerBadges/README.md

 ## Badges
 ![Screenshot](https://raw.github.com/kadimisetty/MakerBadges/master/src/IconFrame%20copy.sketch/QuickLook/Thumbnail.png?raw=true)

-PS - This image is a low resolution preview of a work in progress.
+This image is a low resolution preview of a work in progress.
 Please access the source for full reolution and higher quality.